 TAIL The tail surface, which had no camber other than it's natural droop, consisted of five 10 ft. long bamboo poles, with muslin segments attached as on the wings.
 The tail was not stayed with wires as the wings were - it was free to deform over its entire length.
 When not in use, the tail could be closed, horizontally, as the bamboo rods were pivoted in the same fashion as were the wings' bamboo poles.
 A supporting rod would be affixed to the tail when opened, to maintain the tail's shape.
 A framed triangular box surrounded the forward ends of the tail's poles, and perhaps it was to this box that the cords were attached which permitted the operator top raise and lower the tail, for pitch control.
 There were no surfaces for yaw control or roll control.

-Whitehead stated several times that the yaw control was to be effected by the operator shifting their body weight and by speeding up one propeller - or, conversely, slowing one propeller down - which would cause the machine to rotate in yaw about its center of gravity, but would not cause a clear change of direction.
-There is reason to believe that a movable seat on a frame might have been used to aid the operator shifting body weight.
+Whitehead stated several times that the yaw control was to be effected by the operator shifting their body weight (while standing, as Whitehead claimed to have been when making "flights") and by speeding up one propeller - or, conversely, slowing one propeller down - which would cause the machine to rotate in yaw about its center of gravity, but would not cause a clear change of direction.
+There is reason to believe that a movable seat on a frame might have been used to aid the operator shifting body weight, but as mentioned, Whitehead claimed to control his machine in flight while standing upright.
 This system also did not permit banks in the conventional meaning of the word.
 At least one of the modern versions of No. 21, the German Nr.21B, uses foot pedal controls to cause the tail surface (which is significantly larger than the original No. 21's tail) to lift on its right or left side, for roll control.
 Roll control and foot pedals were not mentioned as present on No. 21.

 PROPELLERS The 6 ft., 12 lb., two-bladed propellers were patterned after the Hiram Maxim Type "J" design, and were typical of the period, wide-bladed at the ends and tapering towards the center.
 The Type "J" design was the most efficient of the eight that Maxim tested.
 The projected surface of each propeller blade's surface was 4 sq. ft.
 No. 21's propellers were made of white pine, and each of the four propeller blades was attached to flat metal strips, which were connected to the propeller shafts.
 The propellers counter-rotated, the port propeller rotated in a counter-clockwise direction as seen from the operator's point of view, while the starboard propeller rotated in a clockwise direction as seen by the operator.
 The propellers on No. 21 were not covered with aluminum, although they do appear to have a coating, perhaps aluminized varnish, or the same blue paint as used on No. 21's framing.
 Whitehead did state at least once that the propeller blades on his "new" machine had a thin aluminum sheet covering, but that was not present on No. 21.